Internet Marketing for Criminal Defense Lawyers

 12. A closing paragraph again describes the law firm, the particular topic on that page, and the cities and counties the attorney wishes to target.

+Other internet marketing companies want you to believe that only a few paragraphs are sufficient.
+Those companies are unwilling to do the hard work required in this competitive market.
 Their internet marketing plans may have worked five years ago, but an attorney serious about internet marketing today needs a company willing and able to do the hard work required to rise above the competition by writing unique content.

+Essentially, writing content for an attorney website requires tons of relevant, informative content.
+The criminal defense attorney’s website should also provide information about the particular cities, counties, and courthouses in the jurisdiction the attorney wants to target.
 Keep in mind that Internet LAVA can add all this content to your website.
 Once this has been done, the attorney can log in to their website, expand on the content, and add as many additional pages as they would like.

 The Importance of a Great Content Management System

-Google looks to see how often the page is updated.
+A content management system allows the attorney to add additional information over the first year continuously.
+Google and AI-driven search tools look at how often the page is updated.
 Adding additional content is as easy as hitting the “log in” button, then hit the “edit” button on a particular page.
 After typing in a few changes, the attorney pushes the “save” button, which can instantly be viewed on the website.

+If you write a memorandum of law on a particular topic, cut and paste much of that information onto a particular page of your website.
+If you attend a legal seminar, add some information you learned to your website.
 If you have a great result in a particular type of case and want to target more clients with that specific problem, write additional content using the information you gained.
+If the information does not relate to an existing page, create a new one.

 If you add the content slowly, you will steadily see your rankings in the search engines improve.
 Better yet, send us the content, and we will add it for you until you become more comfortable with the process.
+With a great content management system and the proper support, internet marketing for your law firm will become an exciting way to watch your practice grow as you learn to target your ideal clients.

 Contact Internet Lava to schedule a free consultation.
 The free consultation will give you a wealth of information about managing your online identity.